 - Is the component which will interact with both Models and views.

 - Contains action methods that are responsible for handling the incoming HTTP Request.

 - Can access and use the model class to pass the data to the views.

 Advantages of using ASP.NET MVC Framework to Develop Web Applications

 - It is lightweight because it does not use view state or server-based forms or server controls.

 - Each developer based on his expertise or experience can work on different parts of the application.
 For example, one developer may work on the view while the second developer can work on the controller logic and the third developer may work on the business logic.

-- ASP.NET MVC framework supports a powerful URL routing mechanism (i.e. attribute routing) which helps to build a more user-friendly and SEO friendly URLs for our application.
+- ASP.NET MVC framework supports a powerful URL routing mechanism (i.e. attribute routing) which helps to build more user-friendly and SEO-friendly URLs for our application.

 In the next article, I am going to discuss the Step-By-Step Process to Create an ASP.NET MVC Application using Visual Studio.
 Here, in this article, I try to give you a brief introduction to ASP.NET MVC Framework.
 I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.